-No. A family member cannot write a letter of recommendation on your behalf.
+No. A family member cannot write a letter of recommendation for college on your behalf.
 You could have a mentor or a boss write a recommendation letter for college, but they should not be related to you.

 Will I be able to read my college recommendation letter?

-Your teachers will typically submit your letter of recommendation to your school counselor.
-From there, it gets uploaded to whichever platform your school uses such as Naviance or MaiaLearning, from which your counselor will submit your supporting documents to the colleges you’ve selected.
+Your teachers will typically submit your letter of recommendation for college admission to your school counselor.
+From there, it gets uploaded to the platform your school uses such as Naviance or MaiaLearning, from which your counselor will submit your supporting documents to the colleges you’ve selected.

 Typically, students must sign a FERPA waiver when they request their letters of recommendation for college.
-This agreement states that you waive the right to view your recommendation letter.
+This agreement states that you waive the right to view your recommendation letter for college admission.

 How do I know if my college recommendation letter is good?

-The quality of recommendation letters can vary depending on the teachers writing them.
+The quality of a recommendation letter for college can vary depending on the teacher writing it.
 Not all teachers are wordsmiths, and that’s ok.
 What matters most is the content, which is why it’s important to forge those teacher connections and choose recommenders who know you and your abilities best.
 If a teacher feels that they would not be the best person to write a solid recommendation on your behalf, they may decline your offer.